hatemhosny/racing-bars/website/docs/documentation/data.md

 ## How do I choose?

-CSV files have smaller file size but require extra client-side processing than JSON files.
+CSV files have a smaller file size but require extra client-side processing than JSON files.

 Also "wide" data has smaller size than "long" data, but also requires extra client-side processing.

 :::tip
-"Wide" CSV data has the smallest file size but requires the most processing, while "long" JSON data has largest file size but requires least processing.
+**"Wide" CSV** data has the smallest file size but requires the most processing, while **"long" JSON** data has largest file size but requires least processing.
 :::

 So you decide, based on how large is your data, network constraints and processing power of the browsers of your users.

 :::caution
-"Wide" CSV data does not allow the use of optional fields (`group`, `icon`)
+"Wide" data does not allow the use of optional fields (`group` and `icon`)
 :::

 ## Cumulative Sum